victorassisalves/flutter-quotation/README.md

-# flutter_rectangle
+# Onsurance quotation

-A new Flutter project.
+A new fluuter projetc.
+This app get the quotation for onsurance products.

 ## Getting Started